DauQuangThanh/our-personas/README.md

 ### **STEP 12:** Execute E2E tests with /personas.test

 After implementation is complete, run E2E tests to validate user workflows.
-Use the `/personas.test` command to execute tests according to your test plan:
+Use the `/personas.test` command to execute tests according to your test spec:

 ```text
 /personas.test